tuantranle/sd3156_Todos_Api/README.md

-# FastAPI Tour
+# FastAPI To dos application
-A FastAPI sample application to learn how to use FastAPI with SQLAlchemy and PostGreSQL.
+A FastAPI for To do sample application to learn how to use FastAPI with SQLAlchemy and PostGreSQL.

 # Sample Setup
 - Create a virtual environment using `virtualenv` module in python.